wanchoorohan/UnifiedConnector2606/02-getting-started.md

 ### Installation and Setup

-Getting Teamcenter Connector 2606 up and running is straightforward.
-Here's the process:

 **Download and import the module:**
 1. Go to the Mendix Marketplace and download Teamcenter Connector 2606.
 Remember, it's now a single module—you don't need to download separate components.
 2. Import it into your Mendix 11 app (right-click on your project in the App Explorer and choose "Import module package").